1.1.T.60 Tertiary claim

 Act reference: PPLAct section 6 The Dictionary, section 53 Types of claims, section 54 Who can make a primary claim, secondary claim or tertiary claim, section 55 When a claim is effective, section 56 Requirements of a claim, section 115DJ Tax file number statement (DAPP)

-Paid Parental Leave Rules 2010 Part 2.3 - Eligibility for parental leave pay, Part 2.4 - Claims for parental leave pay
+PPL Rules Part 2.3 - Eligibility for parental leave pay, Part 2.4 - Claims for parental leave pay